corda/corda-settler/README.md

 ## Background

-Obligations which arise on a Corda ledger can be settled individually, in whole, with of ledger payments, in this case XRP.
+Obligations which arise on a Corda ledger can be settled individually, in whole, with off-ledger payments, in this case XRP.
 Example: Alice incurs an obligation to pay Bob an amount of USD at some point in the future.
 Alice should only be able to mark the obligation as paid if she can prove that the required amount of XRP was paid to Bob via the XRP